 In 2018, I was nominated to Fellowship status by Chartered Accountants Australia & New Zealand.
 More recently I have started my own small accounting practice and am a director of a private business and run these whilst trying to navigate the (significantly more complex) world as a parent to three beautiful children.

 As a member, I hope to bring my work and life experience and straight-forward approach to the Board.
-I look forward to working with the Board to the benefit of the school and its members.
+I look forward to working with the Advisory Council to the benefit of the school and its members.

 As a proud father of two children recently starting their Notre Dame CPS journey, I hope to be able to support the school, students, staff and broader community.
 I graduated from UWA with a Bachelor of Science (Exercise and Health) and a Graduate Diploma in Education.
 With 12 years of experience in public education I am now in management at a large public high school.
 I believe I will be able to provide a unique insight into strategic decisions and plans made to improve student outcomes and learning experiences.
 In our first year associated with the NDCPS community my family have been so impressed with the sense of community and values that the students, staff and parents represent and I look forward to continuing to add value to the school’s already fantastic reputation.